-Take this medication by mouth, usually 2 to 4 times a day with meals and at bedtime, or as a single dose at bedtime, or as directed by your doctor.
+Take this medication by mouth as directed by your doctor, usually 2 to 4 times a day with meals and at bedtime or as a single dose at bedtime.
 Your doctor may start you at a low dose and increase your dose slowly to find the best dose for you.
 The dosage is based on your medical condition, age, and response to therapy.

 If you are using the oral solution, measure your dose with a special measuring spoon or device.
 Do not use a household spoon because it may not provide the correct dose.